Get coverage for your international road trips

 - If you’re borrowing a car: Check what kind of policy the car owner has.
 It might not cover you, or it might not have enough coverage for your needs.
 Once again, travel insurance can provide liability and medical coverage when you’re abroad.
 The ideal option may be to contact the car insurer and see if you can adjust the coverage or add yourself to the policy.

-- If you’re traveling outside of the US with your car: International car insurance will generally be required.
+- If you’re traveling outside the US with your car: International car insurance will generally be required.
 You will also typically need a carnet, which should be available through the same organizations that offer overseas car insurance.

 Compare car insurance providers